 When people ask what they can do to improve their painting my answer, aside from thinning your paints more, is “what kind of lighting do you use?”

 The two lamps I currently use for painting miniatures and highly-recommend are:

-Brightech LightView Pro LED Magnifying Lamp ($60) – This lamp is also a swing arm lamp but uses an LED instead of the typical gas-filled bulbs, which is much more energy efficient.
-The LED is rated for more than 20 years continuous use, and will powerfully emit light nearly endlessly (huge money saver, since regular bulb costs will add up).
-This lamp also comes with a huge magnifying lens built into it, so it can serve as a back up visual aid for those finer details or help with assembling kits.
+Brightech LightView Pro LED Magnifying Lamp ($55) – This lamp is also a swing arm lamp and uses an energy efficient LEDs.
+The LED is rated for more than 20 years continuous use, and will powerfully emit light nearly endlessly (a huge money saver).
+This lamp also comes with a huge magnifying lens built into it (5-diopter or 300% magnification), so it can serve as a back up visual aid for those finer details or help with assembling kits.

 The following would be my choice if I had a bigger budget and could do it all over again:

-Amico 11W LED Architect Desk Lamp ($89) – Swing arm, bright LED full-spectrum daylight emission and additional functionality make this my choice if I had a bigger budget.
+- Amico 11W LED Architect Desk Lamp Clamp-on Swing-Arm Lamp, Black ($80) – Swing arm, bright LED full-spectrum daylight emission and additional functionality make this my choice if I had a bigger budget.
 It has a dimmer (5 levels) and other fine-tuning capabilities to suite painting miniatures or other hobby tasks.
 The other neat thing about this lamp is that because of its diffuse light and adjustable swing arm (a tad more flexibility and movement than the other two I describe above), it can be used as a video or photography light by itself.

 Poor lighting reduces contrast and distorts color on a model as it is painted.
 A typical desk lamp that uses a regular incandescent bulb is generally a bad choice for painting miniatures .
 These lamps mostly emit light that is too warm in color and dim.
 The ability to see colors and contrast accurately is vital to a good paint job.
 I have one of these lamps for reading or working on regular office tasks at home, but I don’t use it for painting miniatures.